mhahnFr/LeakSanitizer/documentation/Suppressions.md

 # Suppressions
 Since version **1.11**, the LeakSanitizer provides a sophisticated system for suppressing irrelevant memory leaks.

 This system is based on JSON files containing suppression objects as defined below.
-A JSON schema is also available.
+A [JSON schema][1] is also available.

 ## Suppression object
 A suppression object is designed to match memory leaks.
 This can be achieved by defining one or multiple of the